 Winter Weather ADVISORY: Winter weather conditions expected to cause significant inconveniences and may be hazardous but not life-threatening if you are cautious.

-Have your vehicle winterized before the winter storm season to decrease your chance of being stranded in cold weather.
+Have your vehicle winterized before the winter storm season to decrease your chance of being stranded.

 Have a mechanic check your battery, antifreeze, wipers and windshield washer fluid, ignition system, thermostat, lights, flashing hazard lights, exhaust system, heater, brakes, defroster, and oil.